Um Bongo: Return of UK Original Um Bongo

 From the time Libby's changed the formula, the company received many complaints.
 This resulted in their deciding to bring back the original Um Bongo formula in 2009.
 "Classic" Um Bongo was originally renamed "Um Bongo Tropical" and was also repackaged in new plastic 500 ml bottles and placed in the chilled section of supermarkets/consumer shops.
 Libby's set up a website along with Facebook and YouTube accounts, to help gather additional support.

 In May 2011, an "Original" flavour was introduced, with a 200 ml × 3 carton available.
 The 100% Tropical juice version has since been discontinued and replaced with Original.
 An "Orange" flavour was released in 2012, and a 1-litre size was sold beginning in 2013.

 Advertising

 Um Bongo is particularly famous for its long running jingle of "Um Bongo, Um Bongo, they drink it in the Congo", which accompanied animated television advertisements since 1985.

 The song was sung by Tony Jackson.
 The music and lyrics were composed by Andy Blackford.
 The advert itself was created by Oscar Grillo at Klacto Animations.
 Their earlier 1984 Kia-Ora advert established a new trend and led to them being commissioned to produce the Um Bongo spot for Leo Burnett.

+Despite the confident assurances of the famous jingle, no conclusive evidence has ever been produced that “they drink it in the Congo.”